mu-arch/ComfyMods/ColorfulLights/README.md

   2. In-game, press F1 to bring up the ConfigurationManager and navigate to the ColorfulLights section.
      * Change the target color using the RGB sliders or using an HTML color code.
   3. Hover or any torch or fireplace and a prompt to change its color will appear.
+     * This prompt can be hidden by disabling the `showChangeColorHoverText` setting.
   4. Hit `LeftShift + E` to change the color.

+# Changelog

+## 1.1.0
+  * Adding configuration setting to hide the 'change color' prompt over a torch or fireplace.
+  * Now saves the target color's **alpha** value to the ZDO and reads/uses this alpha value if present in the ZDO.

+## 1.0.0
+  * Initial release.